-- 1. "p" These uses are permitted subject to compliance with all applicable provisions of this Specific Plan, and design review requirements. - 2.
-"C" These uses are allowed subject to the approval of a conditional use permit process. - 3. "-" These uses are not allowed in the applicable area.
+1. "p" - These uses are permitted subject to compliance with all applicable provisions of this Specific Plan, and design review requirements.

+2. "m" - These uses are allowed subject to the approval of a minor use permit.

+3. "C" - These uses are allowed subject to the approval of a conditional use permit process.

+4. "-" - These uses are not allowed in the applicable area.
-The land use concepts articulated in this specific plan build on the following agricultural implementation program from the General Plan:

-AG.I-13: Support recreation and open space activities that are complementary and secondary to agricultural activities on the land.
+The land use concepts articulated in this specific plan build on the following agricultural implementation program from the General Plan: AG.I-13: Support recreation and open space activities that are complementary and secondary to agricultural activities on the land.
 Encourage agriculturalists to incorporate compatible recreational and educational activities that provide visitor-oriented opportunities into agricultural land in appropriate areas, minimizing the adverse impact on agriculture.